Johnny Foreigner: Mono No Aware and hiatus (2015–2022)

-Resumed activity and How to Be Hopeful (2022–present)
+Resumed activity, How to Be Hopeful and Forwards!
+(2022–present)

 In early 2022 Johnny Foreigner would officially return to playing shows in England and would begin work on their upcoming album.
 Later in early 2024 it would be announced that the new Johnny Foreigner album was coming in Q3 of 2024.

 To celebrate 10 years since the release of You Can Do Better Johnny Foreigner did a merch drop on their Bandcamp alongside releasing the EP I Saved these Four Words till the End which contained four lesser known live versions of tracks for You Can Do Better and the album's scrapped title track.

 On 12 June 2024, Johnny Foreigner announced the new album's title was How to Be Hopeful and would be released via Alcopop! on 13 September.
 The announcement was accompanied by the release of an EP titled The Sky and Sea were Part of Me (or I was Part of Them), featuring two album tracks and a number of outtakes.

+In July 2026, the band released "The New Navigation" as the lead single for their album Forwards!, which released on the 4th of September 2026.
+The band released another single from the album - "The Concrete Collar" - in August.